 People are asked about use of alcohol or intravenous (IV) drugs.
 Heavy alcohol use is a risk factor for liver disease, and IV drug use is a risk factor for HIV infection.

 People with a family history of excessive bleeding are likely to have an inherited bleeding disorder such as hereditary hemorrhagic telangiectasia Hereditary Hemorrhagic Telangiectasia (HHT) Hereditary hemorrhagic telangiectasia is a hereditary disorder in which blood vessels are malformed, making them fragile and prone to bleeding.
 Dilated blood vessels (telangiectasia) are present... read more , hemophilia Hemophilia Hemophilia is a hereditary bleeding disorder caused by a deficiency in one of two blood clotting factors: factor VIII or factor IX.
-Several different gene abnormalities can cause the disorder... read more , or von Willebrand disease Von Willebrand Disease Von Willebrand disease is a hereditary deficiency or abnormality of the blood protein von Willebrand factor, which affects platelet function.
-(See also Overview of Platelet Disorders and Overview... read more .
+Several different gene abnormalities can cause the disorder... read more , or von Willebrand disease Von Willebrand Disease Von Willebrand disease is a hereditary deficiency or abnormality of the blood protein von Willebrand factor, which affects platelet function, causing excessive bleeding.
+(See also Overview of... read more .
 However, not all people with these disorders know about a family history of the disorder.

 During the physical examination, doctors check vital signs (temperature, blood pressure, and heart rate).
 These signs can give an early indication of serious disorders, especially low blood volume or an infection.
 A high heart rate together with low blood pressure suggests low blood volume due to bleeding.
 Fever suggests an infection.